 Combined degree programs allow students to pursue two degrees simultaneously, taking advantage of synergies between degree requirements while gaining significant exposure to a second area of study.

 At Iowa, JD students are able to pursue combined degree programs with most graduate and professional programs at the University.
-Cross-crediting policies allow students to receive the JD and another graduate or professional degree in a shorter time than would be necessary if the two degrees were pursued independently.
+Double-crediting policies allow students to receive the JD and another graduate or professional degree in a shorter time than would be necessary if the two degrees were pursued independently.

 Dexter started his undergraduate career as a pre-pharmacy student but quickly became interested in the laws, regulations, and policies that govern healthcare and the Affordable Care Act’s effect on the industry as he continued his studies.